 Choosing an expert

 Knowing UW Health’s reputation for innovation and patient care, Jay scheduled his surgery for December 2018.
-But his increasing pain and decreasing mobility sent him to East Madison Hospital two months early to meet hip and knee surgeon Brian T. Nickel, MD.
+But his increasing pain and decreasing mobility sent him to East Madison Hospital two months early to meet hip and knee surgeon Brian T. Nickel.
 Jay chose Dr. Nickel because of his extensive experience with minimally invasive robotically assisted total hip replacement.

 Dr. Nickel said, “Mr. Wilson’s experience is a textbook example of the algorithm for treating osteoarthritis.
 Despite our best efforts to treat him nonoperatively with physical therapy, oral anti-inflammatories and injections, his joint destruction was too great to overcome without surgery.
 “His joint pain profoundly impacted his lifestyle, personally and in the workplace, and his ability to sleep, making the decision to move forward with surgery much easier.”

 After meeting with Dr. Nickel, Jay decided that total hip replacement was the only option to regain his active lifestyle.
 He moved up his surgery to the end of October.
 “I couldn’t imagine waiting until December,” he said.

 After surgery, Jay was transferred to a hospital bed where he settled in for an overnight stay.